alpha-hack-program/eligibility-engine-mcp-rs/README.md

 ## ⚠️ **DISCLAIMER**

+This example is based on fictional regulations from the imaginary Republic of Lysmark.
+For full details on the fictional legal framework, benefit scenarios, and eligibility rules used in this demonstration, please refer to the documents provided in the [`documents/`](./documents/) folder.

 **This is a demonstration/example project only.** The regulations, amounts, and evaluation logic implemented here are fictional and created solely for educational and demonstration purposes.
 This software:

 - **Should NOT be used for actual legal or administrative decisions**